Dentophobia is the fear of the dentist. But does that really include all of what it is?

 Overcoming Dental Fear

 Like any fear, overcoming dental fear can take a little time.
 As a dental office, we get it.
 We understand having a little anxiety about coming in to see us and how dental treatment can, at times, be scary.
+After identifying what part of going to the dentist gives you anxiety, it’s important to implement anxiety management tips.
+One of the best ways is to express your anxiety to your dentist: we’re here to make you comfortable!
+We understand that dentophobia impacts many people and we want to make your experience better.

 Our patients’ fear of the dentist is just one reason why we started using laser dentistry techniques throughout our practice.
 These techniques allow us to perform operations without the use of Novocain or other drugs while still delivering a pain-free experience.